Antony1060/blog/src/routes/posts/en/the_journey.md

 ## Where?
 Ooo, this is exciting!
 Time to talk about how I deploy this thing. :truck:

 At first, while I was still developing this, I used [Netlify](https://netlify.com).
-And I originally planned to use this to serve the poroduction site.
+And I originally planned to use this to serve the production site.
 But that's boring, *it just works*, that's not fun.

-Seriously though, I have nothing against netlify, it really is a just works platform.
+Seriously though, I have nothing against netlify, it really is a *just works* platform.
 But that doesn't mean it's flawless.
 One of the things I find slightly frustrating about it is that it has obnoxiously long load times here in Europe (that might just be my bad internet tho :shrug:).

 #### Signal :eyes: